NanoVNA-Saver/NanoVNA_Software/README.md

 Windows interface for the NanoVNA

-Supports the orginal NanoVNA, the V2+ and V2+4
+Supports the orginal NanoVNA, the V2+ and V2+4 (Note there is a seperate branch for each VNA.
+If you are installing the first time, use the the main release.
+This is a spanned ZIP file.)

 READ THE MANUAL BEFORE ATTEMPTING TO INSTALL AND USE THIS SOFTWARE